RobertClayton/learning-java-which-training/README.md

 4. Inside an overridden class you can still refer back to the super method. e.g. `return "Tweet: " + super.getText();`
 - src/ console.StaticMethods
 1. When using a class that has not yet created like Maths: `int i = Maths`.
 IntelliJ will create the file and class for you.
 Do `alt, enter` + `Generate class`.

+### Day 2

+`view, tools window, structure`
+`refactor, extract, method`

+- Exceptions
+- src/ console.ExceptionHandling
+1. You can easily surround a test with a try catch structure in IntelliJ with `alt + enter` and choose try catch
+2. `refactor, extract, Method`. on the line `Connection connection = DriverManager.getConnection("");` extracts this line into is own psv below.
+3. catch blocks can be chained like in ExceptionHanding.
+But also can put two catches in the same clause using an or: `catch (SQLException | NumberFormatException e)`
+4. a finally block will always be executed.
+- src/ console.AutocloseableExample
+1. The basic example of an exception in the commented code can be refactored as seen at the bottom of this class by passing the arguments into trys ()
+- src/ transport.Car
+1. we can see a more immediate example of this is car when setting speed `if (speed > 150) { throw new IllegalArgumentException("Speed is to high") }`

+- Collection Frameworks / Interfaces
+- src/ examples.ProductRepository
+1.  alt enter import/override methods